Skip to content

 Property management represents one of the highest-value verticals for white-label voice AI agencies due to consistent call volumes, 24/7 requirements, and clear ROI metrics.
 Once you spread the flat platform fee across a small portfolio, agencies can realistically net several hundred dollars in gross profit per property management client per month (roughly $430/client at a $497 price point in a 10-client book), while solving genuine operational pain points.
 Property management pairs naturally with the closely related Voice Agent for Real Estate Agencies playbook for agencies serving both leasing and sales clients.

-Get started with Trillet White-Label at $299/month for unlimited sub-accounts, and use the Voice AI for Home Services Agencies hub to map property management against the rest of your agency playbook.
+Get started with Trillet White-Label at $299/month for unlimited sub-accounts, review the full white-label pricing, and use the Voice AI for Home Services Agencies hub to map property management against the rest of your agency playbook.